 Lightly brush watermelon disks with butter or olive oil.
 Place disks on grill over medium heat for about 3-4 minutes until grill marks appear.
 Flip and repeat on the other side.
 Remove watermelon from the grill and sprinkle with a pinch of basil salt.
 Top with yogurt, berries and basil leaves and slice into quarter wedges to serve.

-GRILLED PEACHES WITH SPICED BEE LOCAL HONEY GLAZE
+GRILLED PEACHES WITH SPICED JACOBSEN CO.
+RAW HONEY GLAZE

 3-4 peaches, washed, sliced in half with pits removed